 The study found that over two thirds of adults (67%) had visited a green or open space during the previous four weeks.
 However, only 59% of those classified as low socio-economic status visited compared to 73% from a high socio-economic status.

-Ali Macdonald, Organisational Lead for Healthy, Active Environments at Public Health Scotland said:
+Ali Macdonald, Organisational Lead for Healthy, Active Environments at PHS, said:

 “Almost nine out of ten of the people who participated in the research told us that being in green and open spaces benefitted their mental health.
 It is vital that we consider how we provide neighbourhood greenspace, as alternative approaches may have different impacts on health and wellbeing and inequality.
 These approaches might include: new parks and parklets, re-purposing of derelict and under-used land, green travel corridors and greening streets initiatives.